 INSTALLATION - GENERAL

+DELETE PARAGRAPHS “C.1” and “C.2” OF THIS SUBSECTION AND REPLACE WITH THE FOLLOWING:

+Certifications for AMS and FMS installations shall be approved by the FAST Director or designee prior to construction.
+Certifications for CFO installations shall be approved by TED or designee prior to construction.

+Fiber optic cable shall be continuous and without splices unless approved by the FAST Director or designee for AMS and FMS installations, and TED or designee for CFO installations, unless noted otherwise on the splice details provided.

+DELETE PARAGRAPH “H.4” OF THIS SUBSECTION AND REPLACE WITH THE FOLLOWING:

+Two weeks prior to disconnecting any existing cables, the Contractor shall submit a schedule, for approval by the FAST Director or designee for AMS and FMS installations, and approved by TED for CFO installations, with the accurate time frames of when the existing cables are to be disconnected.

 DELETE PARAGRAPH “I” OF THIS SUBSECTION AND REPLACE WITH THE FOLLOWING:

-I. In all locations where fiber enters a pull box, for each cable entering the pull box or vault, cable slack shall be loosely looped through a figure-8 or a loose loop with a minimum of 60 feet of slack in all pull boxes smaller than a Type 100 vault, unless approved by the Engineer, prior to installation.
-The Contractor shall leave a minimum of 120 feet of slack per conduit entrance (240 feet total) in all Type 200 vaults or other pull boxes where fiber optic cable is to be spliced, allowing the splicing activities to take place outside the pull box above ground in a controlled environment.
+In all locations where fiber enters a pull box, for each cable entering the pull box or vault, cable slack shall be loosely looped through a figure-8 or a loose loop with a minimum of 50 feet of slack in all pull boxes smaller than a Type 200 vault, unless approved by the Engineer, prior to installation.
+The Contractor shall leave a minimum of 100 feet of slack per conduit entrance (200 feet total) in all Type 200 vaults or other pull boxes where fiber optic cable is to be spliced, allowing the splicing activities to take place outside the pull box above ground in a controlled environment.